 PRIORITY OF INTERESTS

-2. Do you serve as a fiduciary advisor, who places my interests above yours?
+2. Do you serve as a fiduciary financial advisor, who places my interests above yours?
 (A trusted advisor, or similar, is not held to the same standard as a fiduciary advisor; specifically ask if the advisor is a fiduciary).

 3. Do you potentially earn any commission dollars from our relationship?
-Will you earn a commission if I purchase life insurance, invest in mutual funds, open a bank account, apply for a mortgage, receive a new credit card or buy an annuity?
+Will you earn a commission if I purchase life insurance, invest in mutual funds, open a bank account, receive a mortgage, receive a new credit card or buy an annuity?
 If so, what is that total commission amount, both initially and over time?

 FEES